-Every community in the United States is at risk for serious loss of life and/or property due to a disaster, be it hurricane, earthquake or nuclear accident.
-Because of the documented magnitude of the costs of these losses, numerous programs have been created to lessen the effects of such a manmade or natural event should it occur.
+Every community in the United States is at risk for serious loss of life and/or property due to a disaster, be it hurricane, earthquake or flood.
+Because of the documented magnitude of the costs of these losses, numerous programs have been created to lessen th effects of manmade or natural events should they occur.
 Indiana's hazard mitigation program provides financial and technical assistance to local governments to fund eligible projects to assist not-for-profit organizations, individuals and families to reduce the actual or potential risk of loss of life or property.
-The program receives 75% of its funding from the federal government.

 The federal share of assistance is not less than 75% of the eligible project costs.
 The Grantee/sub-grantee is responsible for the 25% local match requirement.

 The Mitigation Tool Box is designed to serve as a single point of entry to comprehensive information about mitigation grant program resources, initiatives, policies, regulations, partnerships, research, education and outreach.
 This website has been purposely designed to be copied, distributed, and shared.
 This toolbox is not designed to replace or substitute for training provided by IDHS Mitigation.